The Power of Real Estate Photography

 Lighting in Real Estate Photography

 Lighting can make or break your real estate photos.
 Good lighting enhances a property’s features and creates an inviting atmosphere.
-It can also make spaces look larger and more open.
-On the other hand, poor lighting can hide a property’s potential and make spaces feel small and cramped.
+It can also make spaces look larger and more open, highlighting architectural details and the flow of a home.
+On the other hand, poor lighting can hide a property’s potential and make spaces feel small and cramped, discouraging prospective buyers.

 For interior shots, take advantage of natural light as much as possible.
 Open curtains and blinds and schedule your shoot during the day when sunlight fills the rooms.
-You may also need to use artificial lighting to eliminate dark corners or highlight specific features.
+You may also need to use artificial lighting, like flashes or continuous lights, to eliminate dark corners or highlight specific features, ensuring consistent and appealing illumination throughout the property.

 For exterior shots, consider the best time of day to capture the property.
-Sunrise or sunset can create a stunning, warm glow, while midday lighting may cause harsh shadows.
+Sunrise or sunset, often called “golden hour,” can create a stunning, warm glow that adds significant curb appeal, while midday lighting may cause harsh shadows and flatten the image.
+Always assess the sun’s position to capture the property at its most flattering.

 Related Article: Do Estate Agents Charge for Photos?